mlpack/mlpack/doc/developer/bindings.md

     "linear regression output model.", "M");
 ```

-Note that even the parameter documentation strings must be a little be agnostic
+Note that even the parameter documentation strings must be a little agnostic
-to the binding type, because the command-line interface is so different than the
+to the binding type, because the command-line interface is so different from the
 Python interface to the user.

 ### Using `Params` in a `BINDING_FUNCTION()` function